 #1 Pack Your Gear in Waterproof Stuff Sacks

-Most backpacks, of course, are not waterproof (because of the cost, of course, but also because making them waterproof restricts other design options and makes them heavier).
+Most backpacks, of course, are not waterproof (because of the added expense but also because making them waterproof restricts other design options and often makes them heavier).
 For most backpacking trips, I prefer waterproof or water-resistant stuff sacks instead of a rain cover because I use stuff sacks for my sleeping bag and clothing, anyway, so I’m not adding a new item to my load.
 Plus, a rain cover makes accessing your pack less convenient and can get blown off in strong winds.
 See my favorite stuff sacks in this review.

 Zip-lock storage bags are a cheap alternative to waterproof stuff sacks, and generally reliable; plus their contents are easily identifiable through the clear plastic material.
 But they are obviously not as tearproof or durable as stuff sacks, and their seal can pop open.
 Avoid overstuffing them, which also makes it easier to pack multiple bags together without having pockets of unused space between them.